FAQs and how to choose

 "Do I want a deep or shallow cup?"

-If you want a darker, rich sound you want a deeper cup (GS, C, M).
+If you want a darker, rich sound you want a deeper cup (GS, GC, C).
 These come with better pitch bending for slurs & the most demanding intonation matching, but they're less "slotty" and don't project as intensely.

 "My horn isn't either a Geyer or a Kruspe, what do I need?"